| | | | | | |

 Tom

-That’s just the kind of thing I go for.
-It’s not the first thing than would come to mind when you think of bok choy and coconut milk, but that’s definitely a good thing.
+This is just the kind of thing I go for.
+The first thing that would come to my mind when I think of bok choy is garlic, and this recipe is definitely a good one to keep.
 You’re right about zoning out once in a while, I think it’s the only thing that keeps most of us sane.

 I love all of these ingredients, and will be making this soon.
 It looks delicious!